 On your localized sites, translation is processed segment by segment.
 A segment is a portion of text appearing on your site.
 To be able to modify a translation, the Translation Editor tool needs to load all segments present on visited pages.
 Here is how to proceed.

 - Click the yellow Translation Editor button to open the Translation Editor window.
-Editor initially will load without showing any segments.
+Editor initially loads without showing any segments.
+Please reload the visited page to show segments.

 - While keeping the Translation Editor window open, browse your site to the page you want to modify or reload the current page.
 As you browse pages, the translation editor will show discovered segments in the list.
 If this is not the case, please refresh your site’s page and wait for the Translation Editor to reload.